kazizi-dev/system-monitoring/README.md

 System monitoring with the help of Python, Elastic ELK stack, AWS, and Docker.

 ### Motivation:
 Build a monitoring and analytical system that can support internal teams with data inquiries.
-Integrate the system with automated alerts and tickets to reduce team overhead.
+Equip the system with automated alerts and tickets to reduce team overhead.

 ### Objectives:
 1. Design real-time and scheduled data processign solutions that collect and aggregate data.